lockvoid/therondb.com/_docs/quickstart.md

 title: Quickstart
 ---

+# Quickstart

 ## 1. Create an Account

 First, [sign up for a free account](/signup).
-Create a new application by giving it a unique name and then connect Theron to your [Postgres](http://postgresql.org) database by entering it credentials.
-If the credentials are correct, Theron will setup the database triggers.
+Create a new application by giving it a unique name.

 ## 2. Install Theron